mobily-enterprises/jsonreststores/README.md

 - [X] Check tests for simpleDbLayer, casting on select might have changed things
 - [X] Change tests to make them work with queryconditions, search for searchoptions
 - [X] Document extra features in email
-- [ ] Add simple event emitting in simpleDbLayer so that I can change stores.workspacesUsers.apiPost()
+- [X] Add simple event emitting in simpleDbLayer
+- [X] Change stores.workspacesUsers.apiPost() so that it uses simpleDbLayer's events instead
-- [ ] Test EVERY functionality of BookingDojo/hotplate to make sure that EVERYTHING works as it should
+- [X] Test EVERY functionality of BookingDojo/hotplate to make sure that EVERYTHING works as it should

 MILESTONE 2 COMPLETED: searchSchema is now very powerful, any kind of query can be made.
 BookingDojo works!
 Also, code for hotplate is much better as it never uses the API anymore.

 ## MEMORY store
 - [ ] Implement sample store for documentation using memory, basic one with no searching
 - [ ] Write it in documentation, finally finish that infamous section which triggered this WHOLE rewrite
 - [ ] Split documentation of JsonRestStores in half, with SimpleDBLayerMixin separately